Uniform-in-time convergence and turnpike properties of linear-quadratic mean field control problems with common noise: Ergodic mean field control problem

-Recall that \textbf{Problem (MFC)$^T$} in \eqref{eq:value_N_infinity} can be regarded as a probabilistic interpretation of infinite-dimensional Hamilton-Jacobi equation \eqref{eq:master_equation_MC}.
+Recall that \textbf{Problem (MFC)$^T$} in \eqref{eq:value_N_infinity} can be regarded as a probabilistic interpretation of the infinite-dimensional Hamilton-Jacobi equation \eqref{eq:master_equation_MC}.
 In this subsection, we establish an analogous link for the ergodic setting: we show that \textbf{Problem (EMFC)} in \eqref{eq:ergodic_control_problem} provides a probabilistic interpretation of the Bellman equation \eqref{eq:Bellman_equation_ergodic}.
-More precisely, we relate the Bellman equation \eqref{eq:Bellman_equation_ergodic} to \textbf{Problem (EMFC)} through a verification argument in the context of control theory.
+More precisely, we relate the Bellman equation \eqref{eq:Bellman_equation_ergodic} to \textbf{Problem (EMFC)} through a verification argument.

 In a standard stochastic control problem, one seeks an optimal pair $(\bar X(\cd),\bar u(\cd))$ that minimizes the cost functional and thereby determines the value function $U(\cd)$.
 In contrast, \textbf{Problem (EMFC)} in \eqref{eq:ergodic_control_problem} involves two intertwined objectives: finding a pair $(\bar X(\cd),\bar u(\cd))$ that simultaneously minimizes the long-term average cost and the associated relative (residual) cost.